 "Firm-Led Malaria Prevention in the United States, 1910-1920," The American Journal of Law and Medicine, 2016, 42: 310-332.

 "Infectious Ideas: The Transformation of Economic Epidemiology, 1993-2016.”
-Invitation to submit for special issue in Oeconomia on Health Economics.
+Submitted to Oeconomia for special issue on Health Economics.

 “Informal Norms, Stigma, and Disease Prevention.”
-Invitation to submit for special issue in The Journal of Law, Medicine, and Ethics on Stigma.
+Submitted to The Journal of Law, Medicine, and Ethics for special issue on Health and Stigma.

-"The Institutions of Disease Prevention and Epidemiology" - (2016)
+"The Institutional Diversity of Prevention and Epidemiology" - (2017)